grgbr/cute/sphinx/cute-report.rst

 .. _join:

-When join_ is given as first argument, :program:`cute-junit.py` performs a *partial* union of :option:`PATH` file content into :option:`DBPATH` file.
+When join_ is given as first argument, :program:`cute-report` performs a *partial* union of :option:`PATH` file content into :option:`DBPATH` file.
 Operation is implemented as following: